datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions1

-Use Nano to create a shell script called `teeth.sh` that uses `cut`, `grep -v`, `sort`, and `uniq -c` in that order to print a count of the number of times each tooth name appears in the seasonal data.
+Use Nano to edit the shell script `teeth.sh` and replace the `____` placeholders so that this script prints a count of the number of times each tooth name appears in the seasonal data.
-You may want to experiment with commands at the prompt before jumping into the text editor.

 *** =hint1